Digital

 Digital standard assessments

 New and transformed services are assessed against the Digital Scotland Service Standard criteria.
-The criteria that were most challenging for service teams to meet in 2022/23 are described below alongside recommendations made as part of the assessment for improvement.
+16 of the 28 assessments were for medium to high risk/cost services.
+The criteria that were most challenging for these services to meet in 2022/23 are described below alongside recommendations made as part of the assessment for improvement.

 Areas for improvement